ctmakro/stanford-osrl/README.md

 # Note for users on Win7 x64 + Python 3.5 (2017-07-06)

 Assume you want to run osim-rl on Windows w/py35, since TensorFlow support only Python 3.5 on Windows.

+> Edit: this is not encouraged.
+Start your env in Py27 and talk to it from Py35 is more sustainable.

 1. Build OpenSim yourself (since @kidzik didn't do this for us)
     - Install VC++ 2015 build tools.
 Should not take long